mattrmd/joplen_mlsp2024/README.md

 bash -l setup.sh
 ```

-==The zip file for peer review already contains all data and results.==

 Because of size constraints, the `experiments.json` files are not included.
 This means that the results are cached but that running `singletask_regclass.ipynb` will run all of the experiments again instead of reading the cached `experiments.json` files.
+However, the reported values are contained in the `metadata.yaml` files, which are included.

+Additionally, the preprocessed data is not included.
+All of it except for the NanoChem datasets is dynamically downloaded when needed, and the data should only be needed if the entire pipeline is run from scratch.

+Rerunning the entire pipeline is projected to take about a week of nonstop computation on a 16 core computer with an RTX 3080 GPU.

 ## Splitting the data